Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Balanced contouring that didn’t feel unstable under the hips
+• Medium contouring that stayed stable under the hips

 Who it is best for

-• Back-and-side sleepers who want a true medium feel
+• Back and side sleepers who prefer a true medium feel

 Where it falls short